Mehedi26696/Trust-Wallet/README.md

    // For iOS Simulator use: http://localhost:8000
    // For physical device use your computer's IP address
    ```
+4. **Send Flow & Risk UX**

+- On Send Entry, you can preview a transaction.
+Risk dialogs (high/medium) are informational and do not block navigation.
+- On Confirm screen, if the backend risk score is > 50%, face verification is required before sending.
+- Fees and VAT display on both Entry and Confirm screens.

 4. **Check Flutter Setup**

    ```bash
    flutter doctor
    ```
 5. **Run the App**

    ```bash